Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

-Looking for the secret of the much-loved Costa del Sol
+Looking for the secret of the much-loved Costa del Sol coastline

-The majority of visitors head to big resorts for shopping, beach, bars and social life while others look for local city life in Malaga that is Spain’s 6th largest city.
+The majority of visitors head to big holiday resorts for shopping, beach, bars and social life while others look for local city life in Malaga that is Spain’s 6th largest city.

-Social life on Paseo Maritimo, the beach promenade of Fuengirola
+Social life on Paseo Maritimo, Fuengirola beach

-Then, there are the golfers that return every winter, the Puerto Banus luxury yachters – and those who love the outdoors or Spanish lifestyle.
-These people typically head into mountain regions where they hike and look for Spanish whitewashed villages.
+Then, there are the golfers that return every year for winter golfing, the Puerto Banus luxury yachters – and those who love the outdoors and the ones that come for the Spanish lifestyle.

 Find Your Own Corner on the Costa del Sol